Chrome Headless is Changing

 Your Options:

-1. Upgrade to HyJavaImages library v1.6.0 or newer.
-The library default is to use the “old” Chrome headless.
+1. Upgrade to HyJavaImages library v1.12.0 or newer.
+The library default is to use the “new” Chrome headless.
+The library will operate correctly.

 2. Remain on HyJavaImages library v1.5.6 or older, with the following Chrome arguments.